gamebay/rksv/README.md

     $receiptSigner->trainingSign();
     ...

-Null sign will use the cashbox ID for generating chain value.
+Null sign will use the cashBoxId ID for generating chain value.
 This is the first receipt you create when initializing receipt sequences.
 The package will accept items, but will ignore them and overwrite with zero values